Photo by hue12 photography on Unsplash.

 The Life Skills Challenge aims to help young people make the transition to independent living in the community by learning skills such as cooking, cleaning, personal hygiene and budgeting.

 The challenges are agreed with each young person to meet their individual needs and interests, and take around an hour each to complete.
 Generally, they do one a week for not more than 12 weeks leading up to their release.

-The enrichment part is like a youth club session taking place one evening a week and helps with developing social and community skills.
-Group work provides opportunities to explore issues like compromise and negotiation as they work together, for example making toasties for each other, which can help with developing relationships and communication.
+The enrichment part is like a youth club session taking place one evening a week.
+It helps with developing social and community skills through group work, which provides opportunities to explore issues like compromise and negotiation.

 “Thank you to you all for helping me learn new stuff.”